-[Clerk's Note -scam warning details available here: Our East End -September 2023 (towerhamlets.gov.uk)]
+[Clerk's Note - details on scam warning available here: Our East End - September 2023 (towerhamlets.gov.uk)]

 - A written response to be brought to sub-committee members after the Housing Options grievance investigation has concluded outside of this meeting. - 2.
 A written update on the Somali families housing issue and expected conclusion date to be sent to the Chair outside of this meeting.